couchdeveloper/RXPromise/README.md

 #### Making access to shared resources thread-safe

-Concurrent access to shared resources can be made easily thread-safe from within handlers when the execution context (a dispatch queue) will be *explicitly* specified through the `thenOn` property:
+Concurrent access to shared resources can be made easily thread-safe from within handlers when the execution context (a dispatch queue) will be *explicitly* specified through the `thenOn` or then `thenOnMain` property:

     [self doSomethingAsync].thenOn(dispatch_queue, completion_block, error_block);